JvanKatwijk/qt-dab/README.md

 The technical widget shows - as the name suggests - some technical details of the  selected audio service.
-If the audio of the service is also transmitted on FM, the FM frequency - derived from additional data in the DAB datastream - is shown as well.
+If the audio of the service is also transmitted on FM, the FM frequency (frequencies) - derived from additional data in the DAB datastream - is shown as well.

-The buttons at the top of the widget control dumping the audio (".wav" file) resp. the AAC frames into a file.
-The latter can be processed by e.g. VLC.
+The buttons at the top of the widget control *dumping* the audio (".wav" file) resp. the AAC frames into a file.
+AAC encoded files can be processed by e.g. VLC.
 The **timeTable** button has only effect if on this channel (ensemble) an EPG service is of was active.
 Data from the EPG service is stored, and the